tas09009/spotify-api-audio-analysis/README.md

-# Led-Zeppelin-Spotify-features-IN PROGRESS
+# spotify-api-audio-analysis
-Pull + analyze Led Zeppelin's music from Spotify's API
+- Pull + analyze Led Zeppelin's music from Spotify's API
+- Create a mashup of two songs with similar tempo

 **show_album-jupyter-edit**: takes in a list of albums + album ID's (pulled from a sparate code) and spits out each song from the album + its song ID